icare's Claims Service Providers

-If you’re short on time, you can notify us online that an injury has occurred, and continue to provide EML information by phone later.
+If you’re short on time, you can lodge an injury notification online and continue to provide your claims service provider with information by phone later.

-Please note that notifying EML of an injury does not automatically confirm liability, however, once you submit the form, we’ll have enough information to provide provisional support while liability is being determined.
+Please note that lodging an injury notification does not automatically confirm liability.
+However, once you submit the form, your claims service provider have enough information to provide provisional support while liability is being determined.

-If there are services the injured person may need whilst liability is being determined and you’re unsure if pre-approval is required, please don’t hesitate to contact EML for further information.
+If there are services the injured person may need whilst liability is being determined and you’re unsure if pre-approval is required, please don’t hesitate to contact your claims service provider or icare for further information.

 Update an existing notification or claim a reimbursement online

-If you’ve already notified EML of an injury and have an injury notification number or an EML claim number, you can update us online by providing additional documents.
+If your claim was lodged after you began using icare's system and you've already notified your claims service provider of an injury and have an injury notification number or claim number, you can also update your claim online by providing additional documents.

-Who will see the information I provide online to EML?
+Who will see the information I provide online?

 Information provided through the injury notification form is covered by the icare privacy statement.

-Once you submit the form, your information will be sent to EML.
-We’ll send an email receipt to the nominated email addresses.
+Once you submit the form, your information will be sent to your claim service providers.
+They'll send an email receipt to the nominated email addresses.

-Within three business days of reporting an injury, an EML team member will have reviewed the information provided, and will call the injured person and the employer, as required, to find out more about the injured person’s progress, the injury, or if possible, provide an outcome on any information that’s been given.
+Within three business days of reporting an injury, your claims service provider will have reviewed the information provided, and will call the injured person and the employer, as required, to find out more about the injured person’s progress, the injury, or if possible, provide an outcome on any information that’s been given.

-Within seven business days a full assessment will have occurred.
+Within seven days a full assessment will have occurred.
 In most cases, liability will have been determined and the injured person will receive confirmation of the level of support available relative to the assessment.
-EML will contact the injured person and employer at this time.
+Your claims service provider will contact the injured person and employer at this time.